aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/style/_index.md

 ```

-a style's background color.
+Gets a style's background color.
 If you want to set a cell's color, please use Style.ForegroundColor property.
 Only if the cell style pattern is other than none or solid, this property will take effect.

 **Returns:**
 [Color](../../com.aspose.cells/color)